EkanshdeepGupta/frequent-itemsets/README.md

-## DMML ASSIGNMENT 1
-Submission: 29th September, 2019

-Ekanshdeep Gupta, BMC201710
-Samarth Ramesh, BMC201722

-## ABOUT THE PROGRAM
+## Frequent Itemsets

+Project submitted as part of the Data Mining and Machine Learning course by [Madhavan Mukund](https://www.cmi.ac.in/~madhavan/).

-We created a Python3 program to compute Frequent Itemsets using the Apriori Algorithm on the Bag of Words dataset: http://archive.ics.uci.edu/ml/datasets/Bag+of+Words
+We created a Python3 program to compute Frequent Itemsets using the Apriori Algorithm on the [Bag of Words dataset](http://archive.ics.uci.edu/ml/datasets/Bag+of+Words).

 We read as input the bag of words and computed frequent itemsets of size upto 10 for different frequencies for the three datasets: Kos, Enron Emails & NIPS full papers.

-## PARAMETERS
+## Parameters

-For the different datasets, we used different frequencies:
+For the different datasets, we used different frequencies discovered experimentally:

 - For Kos, we used the frequencies 0.5, 0.4, 0.3, 0.25, 0.2, 0.15, 0.1
 - For Enron, we used the frequencies 0.5, 0.4, 0.3, 0.2, 0.15, 0.1, 0.05, 0.04, 0.03